m247support/oklog/README.md

 ### Stream

-Since v0.2.0 (unstable) you can register a steamed query via a long-lived HTTP/1.1 connection to a OK Log process running in store or ingeststore modes:
+Since v0.2.0 you can register a steamed query via a long-lived HTTP/1.1 connection to a OK Log process running in store or ingeststore modes:

 ```
 curl -iv <store/ingeststore>:7650/store/stream?q=e